slsa-framework/slsa-verifier/experimental/maven-plugin/README.md

 1. What to do with the results from the verifier.
 Currently we have not taken a stand on what the Maven verification plugin should do with the output from the slsa-verifier.
 This is a UX decision more than it is a technical decision.

-## Using the Maven verification plugin
+## Using the Maven Verification Plugin

 ### Invoking it directly

-It can be run from the root of a given project file.
+The Maven Verification Plugin can be run from the root of a given project file.
 A pseudo-workflow looks like this:

 1. `git clone --depth=1 https://github.com/slsa-framework/slsa-verifier`
 2. `cd slsa-verifier/experimental/maven-plugin`